OmarThinks/NativeWind-Project/README.md

-# TailWind-Project
+# NativeWind-Project

-Getting to learn TailWind CSS
+Getting to learn NativeWind